-- amendments thereof as well as the pension plan's audited financial statements and actuarial valuation reports; and - (xv) the circumstances under which the pension plan may be wound-up. - 3.3 Trustees and Plan Sponsors should consider the following for inclusion in the Trust Deed and Rules, if such provisions don't already exist: - (i) a requirement to provide annual benefit statements to active members and exit statements when members leave the plan sponsor's employment; - (ii) mechanisms for receiving and responding to members' queries and the settlement of disputes lodged by members; - (iii) a statement as to the indemnities provided to the trustees and the management committee for any action done in good faith in the execution of their duties; - (iv) the circumstance under which the pension plan can be partially wound-up in respect of the membership of an associated subsidiary or plan sponsor, and the method to be used to determine and secure the benefits of the members on wind-up; - (v) the procedure(s) to be followed when appointing and removing persons to the management committee and board of trustees and the circumstances under which such persons can be removed; - (vi) stipulations on whether the pension plan or the plan sponsor will bear the costs associated with the pension plan including winding-up costs;
+- amendments thereof as well as the pension plan's audited financial statements and actuarial valuation reports; and - (xiv) the circumstances under which the pension plan may be wound-up. - 3.3 Trustees and Plan Sponsors should consider the following for inclusion in the Trust Deed and Rules, if such provisions don't already exist: - (i) a requirement to provide benefit statements at least triennially to active members11 of defined benefit pension plans and annually to active members of defined contribution pension plans and exit statements when members leave the plan sponsor's employment; - (ii) mechanisms for receiving and responding to members' queries and the settlement of disputes lodged by members; - (iii) a statement as to the indemnities provided to the trustees and the management committee for any action done in good faith in the execution of their duties; - (iv) the circumstance under which the pension plan can be partially wound-up in respect of the membership of an associated subsidiary or plan sponsor, and the method to be used to determine and secure the benefits of the members on wind-up; - (v) the procedure(s) to be followed when appointing and removing persons to the management committee and board of trustees and the circumstances under which such persons can be removed;

-&lt;sup>10 The terms "active member" is defined in APPENDIX 1.
+11 The terms "active member" is defined in APPENDIX 1.

-- (vii) the method by which the Trust Deed and Rules may be amended and for extending the pension plan's benefits to associated or subsidiary employers; and - (viii) the treatment of surplus and deficits on an on-going basis and on wind-up, whether full or partial. - 3.4 Costs which are usually not specified in a pension plan's Trust Deed and Rules but which can be considered for inclusion are: - (i) the Supervisory fees to be paid in accordance with the Central Bank's (Payment of Supervisory Fees and Charges) Regulations 201111; - (ii) the preparation of annual reports to members and benefit statements; - (iii) fulfilling requests by the Central Bank for information from the actuary and auditor which are not included in the actuarial valuation report or audited financial statements; - (iv) the preparation of operational policies and procedures documents for the trustees, management committee and the plan sponsor; - (v) the provision of training and training material to trustees, management committees and staff responsible for the pension plan's operation.
+- (vi) stipulations on whether the pension plan or the plan sponsor will bear the costs associated with the pension plan including winding-up costs; - (vii) the method by which the Trust Deed and Rules may be amended and for extending the pension plan's benefits to associated or subsidiary employers; and - (viii) the treatment of surplus and deficits on an on-going basis and on wind-up, whether full or partial. - 3.4 Costs which are usually not specified in a pension plan's Trust Deed and Rules but which can be considered for inclusion are: - (i) the Supervisory fees to be paid in accordance with the Central Bank's (Payment of Supervisory Fees and Charges)

+Regulations 201112; - (ii) the preparation of annual reports to members and benefit statements; - (iii) fulfilling requests by the Central Bank for information from the actuary and auditor which are not included in the actuarial valuation report or audited financial statements; - (iv) the preparation of operational policies and procedure documents for the trustees, management committee and the plan sponsor; - (v) the provision of training and training material to trustees, management committees and staff responsible for the pension plan's operation.

-&lt;sup>11 Revised Regulations will be made under the new Insurance Act.
+12 Revised Regulations will be made under the new Insurance Act.